jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 wherever there is standing water and are attracted by carbon dioxide – the exhaled breath of breathing creatures.
 Mosquitoes are, in general, nectar feeders and only the females require blood to stimulate egg production.
-However the giant variety, unable to gain enough sustenance from the small amounts of nectar normal sized plants produce, compared to the giant mosquitoes’ size, have adapted to rely on blood.
+However the giant variety, unable to gain enough sustenance from the small amounts of nectar normal sized plants produce, compared to the giant mosquitoes' size, have adapted to rely on blood.

 Giant mosquitoes are the size of a cat and the high pitched buzzing of their wings provides an early warning of an attack.
 They are most active at dawn and dusk, preferring to lie dormant during the day – but they will attack if disturbed.
-A single giant mosquito can drink a number of Hit Points’ worth of blood equal to its SIZ x2 before being satiated.
+A single giant mosquito can drink a number of Hit Points' worth of blood equal to its SIZ x2 before being satiated.
 However, it is not necessarily blood loss that is the killer.
 To drain blood the mosquito injects anti-coagulant saliva into its prey, and, at the levels a giant mosquito uses, this can overwhelm a bite victim after the mosquito has taken it fill.
 See Combat Notes for more details.